 Dell’s Alarming Findings

-This data arrives at a critical moment, with cybersecurity experts, including Conor O’Neill from OnSecurity, the UK’s leading online penetration testing service confirms Dell’s study indicates that IT disruption is now commonplace, with 90% of organisations experiencing some form of IT disruption in 2023.
-Over 55% of these incidents began with external entry points, highlighting the vulnerabilities introduced by the shift to remote and hybrid working models.
+This data arrives at a critical moment.
+Cybersecurity experts, including Conor O’Neill from OnSecurity, confirm that Dell’s study indicates that IT disruption is now commonplace.
+In 2023, 90% of organisations experienced some form of IT disruption.
+Over 55% of these incidents began with external entry points.
+This highlights the vulnerabilities introduced by the shift to remote and hybrid working models.
 The report’s findings are troubling: disruptions involving data loss cost an average of US$2.61 million, accounting for 26 hours of unplanned downtime and approximately 2.45TB of data loss.
-Moreover, the costs associated with cyberattacks and related incidents have doubled from US$660,000 in 2022 to US$1.41 million in 2023.
+Moreover, costs associated with cyberattacks and related incidents have doubled.
+They increased from US$660,000 in 2022 to US$1.41 million in 2023.

 Steve Young, SVP and MD at Dell Technologies UK, emphasises the shocking increase in costs associated with cyberattacks.
-He points out the need for a coherent multi-cloud strategy to enable consistent cyber resilience across public cloud ecosystems, private cloud, and edge environments.
+He points out the need for a coherent multi-cloud strategy.
+This is essential to enable consistent cyber resilience across public cloud ecosystems, private cloud, and edge environments.

 The Winter Cyber Threat